RoyBerntsenDesign/Project-Valkyrie/README.md

 - Inverted CoreXY allows for only 2 toothed idlers in the AB system VS 6 on the standard kinematics
 - Easy access and simple belt tension on all 5 belts
 - Stall-detection homing on all 2+3 XY+3Z axis
-- Light tool-head riding on MGN 9 and carbon X-axis
+- Light tool-head riding on MGN9h X-axis
 - All A, B and Z stepper motors all located outside the heated chamber
 ### Heated Chamber up to 80C
 - Engineered insulation options for high level of safety and minimal thermal loss
 - High end ACM Outer Paneling
-- Double glazed window for inside viewing and good insulation
+- Double glazed polycarbonate window for inside viewing and good insulation
 ### Integrated Heated Dry-box
 - Filament weight control by load-cell
 - Dry-box temp control up to 70C